-In a real-world application, it's common to have multiple MySQL servers — like one for writes (primary) and several for reads (replicas).
-But your application usually connects to just one database endpoint.
+In a real-world application, it's common to have multiple MySQL servers, like one for writes (primary) and several for reads (replicas).
+Managing this manually is complex and error-prone.
+Learn how Mafiree handles this end-to-end through our MySQL Database Administration services.

 Without a load balancer, your app has no idea where to send queries — everything goes to the same server, even if others are available.
 This can lead to: